josavicente/josavicente/README.md

-Hi 👋 My name is Josa
+Hi! 👋 My name is Josa
 =============================

 Software engineer for more than 15 years, 14 of which I have worked in consulting with SAP technology.
 Specialised in the hotel sector and integration with 3rd parties.
 Although my work has been focused on SAP environments, I have continued training and learning other technologies and methodologies.